 Among those dissatisfied with the P1900 was Helmer Petterson, a Volvo engineering consultant who had helped develop the PV444 back in 1944.
 Extensive road testing of an early production P1900 had left Petterson even more conscious than Gunnar Engellau of that car’s basic flaws, but he still believed there was a niche for an image-boosting Volvo sports car.
 In late 1956, Petterson met with Engellau and proposed that they try again, this time with an all-new model based on Volvo’s recently introduced Amazon sedan.

 At the time, Petterson’s son Pelle, then 24 years old, was studying design at New York’s prestigious Pratt Institute.
-Although Pelle’s first love was sailing, his father was keen for him to apply his talents to automobiles, securing him a position at Carrozzeria Ghia in Turin.
+Although Pelle’s first love was sailing, his father was keen for Pelle to apply his talents to automobiles and secured him a position at Carrozzeria Ghia in Turin.
 Naturally, when Petterson went looking for an Italian studio to design the new Volvo sports car, Ghia was his first stop.

 Ghia managing director Luigi Segre had recently arranged to buy out another Italian studio, Carrozzeria Pietro Frua, founded in Turin in 1944.
-Aside from providing an infusion new talent, the Frua acquisition gave Ghia a convenient way to take on additional business without alienating its existing clients, some of whom were very reluctant to see the Ghia emblem on competitors’ cars.
-When Volvo hired Ghia to develop a sports car prototype in April 1957, Luigi Segre initiated four proposals, two from Ghia’s designers, two from the Frua team.
-For political reasons, the final product was to be identified as a Frua design, regardless of which team actually designed it.
+Aside from providing an infusion new talent, the Frua acquisition gave Ghia a convenient way to take on additional business without alienating its existing clients, some of whom were very unhappy to see the Ghia emblem on competitors’ cars.
+When Volvo hired Ghia to develop a sports car prototype in April 1957, Luigi Segre called for four proposals: two from Ghia’s designers, two from the Frua team.
+For political reasons, the final product was to be identified as a Frua design regardless of which team actually designed it.